buildgrid.server.cas.storage.index.sql module

 - has_blob(digest: Digest) bool

 Return True if the blob with the given instance/digest exists.
+Unlike missing_blobs this method should NOT refresh the TTL of the underlying blob, if tracked.

 - get_blob(digest: Digest) IO[bytes] | None